haileyjoren/haileyjoren.github.io/_pages/about.md

 ## Academic Service and Teaching
 ### Graduate Women in Computing (GradWIC) Mentorship Director
-I run the GradWIC a mentorship program.
+I run the GradWIC mentorship program.
 With over 150 participants, I match incoming students from underrepresented backgrounds with experienced graduate student mentors and supervise mentorship across all mentor pairings.
 <!---As a member of the GradWIC board, I support the organization of events and workshops for
 the UCSD computing community, with a focus on supporting women and underrepresented groups.--->